Swiftask

 • Purchase credits

-• Subscription Pro plan/Team plan & token distribution
+• Subscription plan & token distribution

 • Cancel subscription /Manage payment method